ONSdigital/dp/training/culture-and-process/CONTRIBUTING_TO_20_TIME_BACKLOG.md

     - What needs have to be met?

 If possible:
-- Attach to available epics if possible (first column in trello board), including epic tag
+- Attach to available epics (first column in trello board), including epic tag
 - Attach relevant links to docs/pocs that may already exist
 - Contain the services/libraries (repos) that are affected

-### How will Technical Leads prioritise which stories get picked up first?
+### When and how will Technical Leads prioritize which stories get picked up first?

+Tech leads have a regular 20% time triage and prioritization meeting, so new stories should be getting checked every 2-4 weeks and prioritized against existing stories.

 Prioritising stories should be based on the value of getting something done for the benefit of the development team.
 The proposed values are the amount of effort required to complete a story and the impact it has on the development team.